 The easiest fix is a 32 bit float, body worn LAV recorder.

-Float fixes the control issue, body worn removes wireless range and signal reliability concerns and effectively make range irrelevant (you could shoot a person inside a car or building or on the far side of a group).
+Float fixes the control issue, body worn removes wireless range and signal reliability concerns and effectively make range irrelevant (you could shoot a person inside a car or building, on the far side of a noisy group or even at maximum visual range).

 This means I only need consider battery life, secure screw in mic connectors, a locking mechanism and something easily worn/hidden.

-The Zoom F2 recorder has always been on my radar, but the cost of a single unit has usually been prohibitive ($350au per unit).
-I just picked one up new (in white) for $175au and it is the Blue Tooth version that I would probably not have bothered with.
+The Zoom F2 recorder has always been on my radar, but the cost of a single unit has usually been prohibitive ($350au per unit, dear enough to look at top end cordless units).
+I just picked one up new (in white) for $175au and it is the Blue Tooth version that I would probably not otherwise have bothered with.

-The provided LAV mic is fine, not spectacular, but that can be fixed later with a Diety or similar (Sanken Cos-11 would be the premium, but pricy).
-I also have a matching black mic from my F1 kit (it comes 2 ways, but as I had the SSH-6 shotgun capsule, another made no sense).
+The provided LAV mic is fine, not spectacular, but that can be fixed later with a (Diety W.Lav Pro or Sanken Cos-11).
+I also have a matching black mic from my F1 kit.

-The main thing is control and reliability are sorted, quality is workable and size, well it is smaller than some camera batteries.
+The main things, control and reliability are now sorted, quality is workable and size, well it is smaller than some camera batteries.

 I have the Zoom F1 already that could also be used as a worn LAV recorder, but annoyingly the battery door is broken and my fix, a magnetic power pack*, is not wearable and it is already twice the size of the F2 .
 It is also not 32 bit float, so I would be nervous until the results were “in the can”.